 Love is Timeless

-The first component of the Factor of Five is LOVE.
+The first component of the Critical Three is LOVE.
 It is without question life’s greatest experience.
 It is the emotion which serves as a safety valve and helps relieve tension associated with self-discipline; in addition, it helps insure balance, poise and constructive effort.
 It also brings a person into communion with infinite intelligence and is the umbrella that shields and supports everything we do.

 Love is the most special element of any factor, mainly because there are two levels of intimacy.
 The primary level is the engine that drives all that we do and all that we are.
 That’s the one that is eternal, the one that is the essence of God.
 How we feel about it has no relevance to parenting because it simply hovers over and integrates into all that we do: it will never change.
 Let us not attempt to interfere with, or tie the primary level with the level of parenting involvement.
 From the standpoint of any relevance, there is a level of love that relates to feelings.
 That’s the one that causes us to transfer our thoughts into physical expression.

 Writers of books, songs, poems and the like have attempted to define love or tell what it is all about.
 What I am going to do is ask you to identify, in your mind, exactly what Love is in the powerful context of parenting.
 Love is simply an image of the highest joy, where happiness reigns supreme.
 In other words, when a person says he loves someone or something, what really is happening is that the other person or thing causes him to feel that he is worthy of the positive way in which he projects himself (in a garden of happiness).
 In still other words, that other person or thing reflects the inner image of his well-being and happiness.